 One of the most common herbs used to treat low PdG is chaste tree berry, or vitex angus-castus.
 Vitex

 Stress triggers the production of cortisol, a stress hormone.
-If you are super stressed and your body needs more cortisol, the adrenal gland will steal other, less vital hormones to make more cortisol.
+If you are super stressed and your body needs more cortisol, the adrenal gland will “steal” other, less vital hormones to make more cortisol.
 Since progesterone is not a hormone needed to survive, it is one of the first to be converted into cortisol.

 Reducing stress is easier said than done, right?
 Start by taking a little time out of your day to do something for yourself, such as doing yoga, going for a walk, or reading.
-Activities such as these help quiet the cognitive part of the mind, which can slow the overproduction of stress hormones.
+Activities such as these help quite the cognitive part of the mind, which can slow the overproduction of stress hormones.

 Normal, moderate exercise is good for overall health and won’t hurt PdG levels.
-When we’re talking about overexercising, we mean a lot of intense and strenuous exercise--think competitive CrossFit and marathoners.
+When we’re talking about overexercising, we mean a lot of intense and strenuous exercise — think competitive CrossFit and marathoners.

 Excessive exercise can cause increased cortisol levels in the body and, as we learned in the previous section, your adrenal gland can’t produce enough cortisol on its own.
 It will “steal” progesterone from your reproductive system to make the amount of cortisol it needs to support strenuous exercise.

-Maintain a Healthy Bodyweight
+5. Maintain a Healthy Body Weight